willwhitney/willwhitney.github.io/_posts/2021-01-24-parallel-training-jax.md

 What should we do with the whole rest of our GPU?
 Well, in practice we often don't just want to train _one_ neural network.
 We might want to run with many random seeds to be confident in our results, or we could sweep over different hyperparameter settings, or we could even train a [bootstrapped](https://en.wikipedia.org/wiki/Bootstrapping_%28statistics%29) ensemble of networks for higher accuracy.
-Instead of waiting for our first network to finish training before starting the next, we could run them all at the same time!
+Instead of waiting for our first network to finish training before starting the next, we could run all of these experiments at the same time!

-In the simplest version of this, we could run our training script multiple times, putting several copies of (almost) the same job on the same GPU.
+The simplest version of this is to run our training script multiple times, putting several copies of (almost) the same job on the same GPU.
 This works, and has the advantage of flexibility: those jobs don't have to have anything in common, they just have to stay within the memory budget of the GPU.
+It treats your GPU like a tiny cluster, agnostic to the content of the job scripts.
-However, it has a lot of overhead: you get multiple Python processes, multiple copies of the library on the GPU, multiple data transfer calls between CPU and GPU... the list goes on.
+However, this deployment strategy has a lot of overhead: you get multiple Python processes, multiple copies of the library on the GPU, multiple data transfer calls between CPU and GPU... the list goes on.
 In practice you can run a few small jobs on one GPU, but you'll run out of GPU memory and clog your GPU before you get to 100.

 Instead we're going to see how to avoid duplicating work for our computer by writing an ordinary training step function, then using JAX to batch the computation over many neural networks at once.